 Photography by Sun Jun

 This is a thought that’s been on my mind, ever since I’ve been curious to discover more about my cultural roots.
-I’ve wanted to take a DNA test, but have been hesitant to do so.
 My family background originates from China, with my grandparents originating from Shanghai, Hunan and Xiamen.
-My parents and one grandparent were born in Taiwan.
+My parents were born in Taiwan.
 However, it’s interesting how there is always this desire to identify oneself.
 We are all so unique as individuals.
 These ideas of identity are social constructions, yet they often help us feel a sense of belonging in a group.

 Taiwan and New Zealand are where my family are.
 Taiwan is where I’ve visited once or twice a year since I was four years old.
 New Zealand is where I was born and raised, and so both places have a special place in my heart, and are where I call home.
 Growing up, I didn’t have any close Asian friends, and most of my friends were White/Eurasian.
 When I moved out of home and into the city at sixteen, I realised that there was a huge Asian community in the city.